Glossary of Terms

 Econometrics

-The application of statistical methods to the estimation of economic
+The application of statistical methods to the estimation of economic models.

 Econometric model

-of one or more equations that describe the relationship among a number
+An econometric model is a probabilistic model consisting of a system of one or more equations that describe the relationship among a number of economic and time series variables.

 Economic damage

-The amount of injury which will justify the cost of artificial control
+The amount of injury which will justify the cost of artificial control measures.

 Economic injury level

-The degree of crop damage or pest density at which economic losses
+The degree of crop damage or pest density at which economic losses become significant.
+The lowest population density that will cause economic damage.

 Economic pest